Thomas Peel: Adult life in Australia

 Gilmore arrived in the Swan River Colony (later expanded and renamed Western Australia) on 15 December, around six weeks later than the government had stipulated.
 As he had not fulfilled the conditions, the agreed land was no longer reserved for him.
 On arrival, his settlers established a base ln the beach near Woodman's Point, 13 miles from Fremantle, which Peel called Clarence, after the Duke of Clarence, the heir apparent.
 Stores and stock, which were to be sent from Sydney by Cooper & Levey did not arrive.

 Hooghly (173 passengers), arrived at Clarence on 13 February 1830.
 Rockingham (180 passengers), arrived in mid-May 1830.
 She was wrecked shortly after landing her passengers, but all survived, though supplies were lost.

 The settlers stayed at Clarence about a year and then built boats to enable them to go to Perth.

 The land eventually granted to him, 250,000 acres (1,000 km²), extended from Cockburn Sound to the Murray River.
 This settlement, referred to as the Peel Estate, struggled due to lack of labour and limited good-quality farming land.
-This, together with Peel's poor organising skills, meant that he was soon in difficulties.
+One of the things he tried on the coast was whaling.
+Peel's poor organising skills, meant that he was soon in difficulties.
 Within less than two years, he had spent between £20,000 and £50,000 and most of his settlers deserted him.
 Eventually Peel discharged all but a few from their indentures.
 In September 1834, Peel was granted further land, but he had little success in developing it.
 Peel became a member of the Western Australian Legislative Council, but resigned fourteen months later.
 Some other pioneers (like James Henty) moved to Tasmania and the Port Phillip district.

 Peel died on 22 December 1865 at age 72.
 He was buried in the churchyard in Mandurah.